kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

   and deliver a proper algorithm of handling PodGroup preemptions.
 - Implement PodGroup queueing algorithm.
 - Both `Workload` and `PodGroup` APIs are integrated (alpha) with at least one true workload[^6] controller.
+- There are no blockers or concerns from the true workload controller[^6] communities, proving that the Workload and PodGroup APIs serve as a solid baseline for their use cases.
 - A deletion protection mechanism is implemented for `PodGroup` objects and finalizer is added to the API.
 - All e2e tests for `PodGroup` are added.
 - Performance tests are created and are being run in CI to protect against regressions.